jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 The main components of a DES are:

 - A **state** (or set of states) representing the components of the system.
-- **Events**, that can update the system state and create new future events.
+- **Events**, that occur atomically at a particular instant and can update the system state and create new future events.
 - A **clock**, that records the simulation time.
 - A **list of future events** (the event list).
 This is most often implemented as a priority queue with events queued in chronological order, soonest at